 Marjorie considers that there is no one best method for all students or classes.
 Much of this has to do with learner expectation, the culture of learning as well as the perceived role of the teacher in the classroom.
 What Marjorie suggests from her own personal experience is to take the best out of all methods/approaches and adapting them appropriately for the classroom.
 During the ELTChat discussion, it was mentioned that ‘cherry picking’ methods or approaches were seen as best practice and would also provide a personal lesson for learners.

-also echoed Marjorie.
+Suzanne Guerrero also echoed Marjorie.
 Suzanne suggested that a teacher could ‘assimilate the principles’ and then ‘adapt them’ to different teaching contexts.
 It appears that most teachers which participated during the ELTChat developed a ‘personal approach’ to teaching and it was also seen as best practice.
 This approach is available for teachers to develop as they see fit and can personalise their own teaching.
 It is related to the whole context and principle of humanising the classroom.
 From reviewing the latest ELTChat, I can see that a ‘balanced approach‘ is both limited in its focus: for example it either considers a structured form, less structured form or a combination of both forms of teaching in the classroom.
 It does not really consider the teacher, the learners, the context or culture of learning and the perceived role of the teacher.
 However developing and adapting lessons on a personal level is more open for teachers to develop as they see appropriate.
 However, I would consider this a ‘bespoke approach‘.

 A ‘bespoke approach‘ to teaching would provide a different experience to any learner (or teacher).
 As teachers we are always striving to develop a curriculum which accommodates all forms of learners (or teachers).
 I remember teaching two different groups but at the same level but present at different times.
 The first group was very active in class whilst the second group was quite passive.
 Thus, I tried to stimulate the second group more using different techniques than I would with the first.
 Essentially, I was offering a bespoke English course for learners: accommodating learner requests, expectations and experience of language learning.
 I believe a ‘bespoke approach‘ would offer more opportunity for teachers to customise their lesson based on a number of factors, using appropriate teaching techniques as well as making informed decisions for learners, lessons, etc.